ellemenno/loomtasks/README.md

     rake lib:version[v]      # sets the library version number into lib/src/Foo.build and lib/src/Foo.ls
-    rake list_sdks           # lists loom sdk versions available use rake sdk[id]             # sets the provided SDK version in the config files of lib, cli, gui, and test rake test                # shorthand for rake test:run rake test:build          # builds test/bin/FooTest.loom against sprint34 SDK rake test:ci             # runs test/bin/FooTest.loom for CI rake test:run[seed]      # runs test/bin/FooTest.loom for the console rake test:sdk[id]        # sets the provided SDK version into test/loom.config rake version             # reports loomlib version
+    rake list_sdks           # lists loom sdk versions available use rake sdk[id]             # sets the provided SDK version in the config files of lib, cli, gui, and test rake test                # shorthand for 'rake test:run' rake test:build          # builds test/bin/FooTest.loom against sprint34 SDK rake test:ci             # runs test/bin/FooTest.loom for CI rake test:run[seed]      # runs test/bin/FooTest.loom for the console rake test:sdk[id]        # sets the provided SDK version into test/loom.config rake version             # reports loomlib version
-    (using loomtasks v3.1.0)
+    (using loomtasks v3.1.1)

 If you are looking for more detail on any of the tasks, use `rake help`, e.g. `rake help test`.